2025 Los Angeles Rams season: Week 2: at Tennessee Titans

 Outside linebacker Byron Young had five total tackles with two sacks and a forced fumble as the Rams dominated the host Titans in the second half to move to 2–0 on the season.
 Los Angeles tallied five sacks (four after halftime) of rookie quarterback Cam Ward and limited Tennessee to just 80 total yards in the final two quarters.
-Quarterback Matthew Stafford completed 23 of 33 passes for 298 yards with second half touchdown passes to tight end Davis Allen and wide receiver Davante Adams as the Rams scored 20 unanswered points after falling behind 13-10 at halftime.
+Quarterback Matthew Stafford completed 23 of 33 passes for 298 yards with second half touchdown passes to tight end Davis Allen and wide receiver Davante Adams as the Rams scored 20 unanswered points after falling behind 13–10 at halftime.
 Adams had six receptions for 106 yards while fellow wide receiver Puka Nacua had eight catches for 91 yards while also scoring a 45-yard touchdown run on a jet sweep in the first quarter.
-Safety Kamren Kinchens recorded a team-high 10 tackles while linebacker Nate Landman added eight tackles with a fumble recovery.
+Safety Kamren Kinchens had 10 tackles while Nate Landman added eight tackles with a fumble recovery.